Skip to content

 Queue #9

-beat Trigger for scheduled tasks ← Same as Left Must not scale, ensure global single replica
+beat Cron Job trigger ← Same as left Do not scale, ensure global single instance

-mysql Database (No Such Service) No need for scaling, choose self-hosted or cloud services for higher demands
+mysql Database (No such service) Does not need scaling, choose self-built or cloud service for higher demands

-redis Cache / Function Execution Task Queue (No Such Service) No need for scaling, choose self-hosted or cloud services for higher demands
+redis Cache / Function execution task queue (No such service) Does not need scaling, choose self-built or cloud service for higher demands

 server Web service, providing the following functions: